arnavdev04/cse15l-lab-reports/lab-report-1.md

        [user@sahara ~/lecture1/messages]$ cd
        [user@sahara ~]$
     ```
-     *  The working directory here is `~/lecture1/messages`.
+     *  The working directory before the command is `~/lecture1/messages`.
      *  When `cd` command is used from this directory, the current directory changes to the user's home directory represented by `~` symbol.
      *  This output is consistent with our expectation as the `cd` command with no arguments is used to change the current working directory to the home directory.
-     *  This output is not an error but an expected behaviour.
+     *  This output is not an error, it is the expected behavior of changing to the home directory.

 2. **Using the command with a path to a directory as an argument**